iamkelllly/fides/docs/fides/docs/quickstart/docker.md

-# Running Fidesctl in Docker
+# Running Fidesctl with Docker Compose

 ---

-The recommended way to get Fidesctl running is via Docker.
-The following guide will describe how to get things going, step-by-step.
+The recommended method for running Fidesctl is via a Docker Compose environment.

 ## System Requirements

-Docker and Docker-Compose are the only requirements here.
+Docker and Docker-Compose are all that is needed to get started.

 1. Install `docker` locally (see [Docker Desktop](https://www.docker.com/products/docker-desktop) or your preferred installation).
 The minimum verified Docker version is `20.10.8`
 1. If your `docker` installation did not include `docker-compose`, make sure to get at least version `1.29.0`.
 Installation instructions can be found [here](https://docs.docker.com/compose/install/).